-You may require a cancelled cheque to complete the KYC process, avail a loan, or when buying an insurance policy.
-Here is how you can write a cancelled cheque when required:
+A cancelled cheque is often required to complete the KYC process, avail a loan, or when buying an insurance policy.
+If you wish to know how to cancel a cheque, follow these steps:

-Tear out a cheque leaf from your book.
+Step 1: Take out a fresh cheque from your chequebook.

 You must bear in mind certain things when you are writing a cancelled cheque.
 These include:

 The cheque leaf should be part of the cheque book issued by your bank